ag-portfolio/Techhood/README.md

-# TECHHOOD — Landing Page
+# TECHHOOD

-A responsive, animated marketing site for TECHHOOD, a software/cloud engineering agency.
-Built as a portfolio piece: semantic HTML5, custom-property driven CSS3, and vanilla ES6 written in an OOP style (no frameworks, no build step).
+A responsive site for TECHHOOD, Built as a assesment: semantic HTML5, custom-property driven CSS3, and vanilla ES6 written in an OOP style (no frameworks, no build step).

 ## Folder structure

 ```
-techhood-landing/
+techhood/
 ├── index.html          semantic skeleton, all sections
 ├── css/
 │   └── style.css        design tokens, layout, animation, breakpoints